Resources > Civic icons and images

 Nearly all of the images in this tool come in black and white so that they are easy to see and understand in small sizes, in print, and online.
 If you want to change the image colors to fit your brand colors, your graphic designer can adjust the colors using a professional graphics editing program.

-As visual tools, icons and images can be quite helpful to sighted people, but what about for people who can’t see them?
+As visual tools, icons and images can be quite helpful to sighted people, but what about people who can’t see them?

 Here are some guidelines to help you make your civic icons more accessible:

-• If you’re using an image that contributes additional meaning and isn’t purely decorative, make sure to include helpful alt text.
+• Using alt text to communicate your icon’s purpose.
+If you’re using an image that contributes additional meaning and isn’t purely decorative, make sure to include helpful alt text.
 The image folders in these collections come with suggested alt text in the read.me file, but you may want to alter it or add additional alt text.

 How do you write good alt text?
 What should your alt text say?